0xcert/framework/conventions/86-asset-metadata.md

 A digital asset in the 0xcert protocol is defined in form of a specifically designed JSON object.
 Every data object has its own convention which follows the [JSON Schema](http://json-schema.org) specification.
 To simplify the process of describing a digital asset as a data object and to enable interoperability between different applications 0xcert provides a convention for each digital asset.

-Every digital asset in the 0xcert protocol has its own JSON Schema definition.
+## Specification

 The schema represents a technical specification of a particular digital asset, which explains the JSON data object structure and a detailed description of each data key.
 The naming of JSON properties follows the [schema.org](http://schema.org/) specification when possible.
 This enables an easy way to convert a digital asset data object into [JSON-LD](https://json-ld.org/) format.
 The convention also expects the JSON keys to be defined in alphabetical order.

+Every asset convention should extend from this basic metadata schema.

 ```json
 {